 Ingrown hairs after shaving can be all too common.
 No matter how well-refined your shaving technique is, it’s likely that you’ve experienced an ingrown beard hair at one time.
 For many men, ingrown hairs seem like an unavoidable part of shaving, but for others, they can come as an unpleasant and unwelcome surprise.

 Razor bumps are, of course, an especially common type of ingrown hair, and typically develop when a hair curls back in on itself after being cut below the surface of the skin.
 They can be itchy, uncomfortable, or even painful.
-And although ingrown hairs are most often encountered by with men curlier hair, they can happen to anyone.
+And although ingrown hairs are most often encountered by men with curlier hair, they can happen to anyone.

 Shave with the grain

 Shaving against the grain might result in a closer shave, but it can often lead to unnecessary irritation – and even the formation of ingrown hairs.
-Always try to follow the direction of the hair growth (if possible).
-And, use the minimum number of strokes necessary to achieve a clean shave.
+Always try to follow the direction of the hair growth (if possible), and use the minimum number of strokes necessary to achieve a clean shave.